Topics included in this article:

 Waterproof Adapter Assembled:

 The waterproof gasket can also be assembled as a back-mounted gasket.
-Notice the metal screw seal that prevents water from getting into the hole that is unused.
+Notice the metal screw seal that prevents water from getting into the unused hole.

 Figure 5.
-Conduit plug on side, waterproof adapter attached to base of R400
+Conduit plug on side, waterproof adapter attached to the base of R400.

 Corner Bracket